jethro-swan/om_development_roadmap/README.md

 https://github.com/openmoney/openmoney-gift-api (forked from https://github.com/deefactorial/openmoney-gift-api)

-An alternative API for the _merchants_' covestment system (OM Gift).
+An alternative API for the _merchants_' loyalty system (OM Gift).
 This shares some of the data from the OM API's Couchbase DB but also using an additional key-value DB.